-- 1.1.
-Generally, RIT/A.U.K jurisdiction and discipline will be applied to student conduct that occurs on RIT/A.U.K premises or during the course of off-campus activities related to RIT/A.U.K, or that adversely affects the RIT/A.U.K community and/or the pursuit by RIT/A.U.K of its educational mission. - 1.2.
-Students subject to jurisdiction and discipline include all persons taking courses or training at RIT/A.U.K, both full-time and part-time, both graduate and undergraduate.
-All those who are not officially enrolled during a particular semester but who have a continuing relationship with RIT/A.U.K, including those on co-op, are considered students.
-Students are responsible for the behavior of their visitors, guests or family members and can be personally sanctioned for the violation of RIT/A.U.K policies, rules and regulations by those individuals.
-Student organizations and their officers are also expected to conform to RIT/A.U.K policies, rules and regulations; organizations and their officers can be sanctioned for failure of the organizations to do so. - 1.3.
+- 1. General Applicability for disciplinary actions: - 1.1.
+Generally, RIT KosovoTM (A.U.K) jurisdiction and discipline will be applied to student conduct that occurs on RIT KosovoTM (A.U.K) premises or during the course of off-campus activities related to RIT KosovoTM (A.U.K), or that adversely affects the RIT KosovoTM (A.U.K) community and/or the pursuit by RIT KosovoTM (A.U.K) of its educational mission. - 1.2.
+Students subject to jurisdiction and discipline include all persons taking courses or training at RIT KosovoTM (A.U.K), both full-time and part-time, both graduate and undergraduate.
+All those who are not officially enrolled during a particular semester but who have a continuing relationship with RIT KosovoTM (A.U.K), including those on co-op, are considered students.
+Students are responsible for the behavior of their visitors, guests or family members and can be personally sanctioned for the violation of RIT KosovoTM (A.U.K) policies, rules and regulations by those individuals.
+Student organizations and their officers are also expected to conform to RIT KosovoTM (A.U.K) policies, rules and regulations; organizations and their officers can be sanctioned for failure of the organizations to do so. - 1.3.
 Disciplinary actions for most infractions are limited to social and academic sanctions.
-But RIT/A.U.K may initiate civil or criminal proceedings against a student in a case where such unusual action is warranted by the circumstances.
-Any such action will be determined by the RIT/A.U.K President, in consultation with the Director of Academic Affairs. - 1.4.
-If a student is charged only with an off-campus violation of civil laws, but not with any violation of RIT/A.U.K policies, rules and regulations, RIT/A.U.K disciplinary action may still be taken and sanctions imposed for serious misconduct that demonstrates disregard for the rights of others, or that adversely affects the RIT/A.U.K community and/or the pursuit of its objectives.
-In such cases, interim suspension or restrictions may be imposed even before the student has been found guilty in a court of law. - 1.5.
-If a student is charged by civil authorities with a violation of the law, RIT/A.U.K will cooperate fully with law enforcement and other agencies.
-If the alleged offense is also the subject of a proceeding under the RIT/A.U.K Student Conduct Process, RIT/A.U.K may advise off-campus authorities of the existence of the RIT/A.U.K Student Conduct Process and of how such matters will be handled internally within the RIT/A.U.K community.
+But RIT KosovoTM (A.U.K) may initiate civil or criminal proceedings against a student in a case where such unusual action is warranted by the circumstances.
+Any such action will be determined by the RIT KosovoTM (A.U.K) President, in consultation with the Director of Academic Affairs. - 1.4.
+If a student is charged only with an off-campus violation of civil laws, but not with any violation of RIT KosovoTM (A.U.K) policies, rules and regulations, RIT KosovoTM (A.U.K)

+disciplinary action may still be taken and sanctions imposed for serious misconduct that demonstrates disregard for the rights of others, or that adversely affects the RIT KosovoTM (A.U.K) community and/or the pursuit of its objectives.
+In such cases, interim suspension or restrictions may be imposed even before the student has been found guilty in a court of law.

+1.5.
+If a student is charged by civil authorities with a violation of the law, RIT KosovoTM (A.U.K) will cooperate fully with law enforcement and other agencies.
+If the alleged offense is also the subject of a proceeding under the RIT KosovoTM (A.U.K) Student Conduct Process, RIT KosovoTM (A.U.K) may advise off-campus authorities of the existence of the RIT KosovoTM (A.U.K) Student Conduct Process and of how such matters will be handled internally within the RIT KosovoTM (A.U.K) community.